ktmorris/felony_disenfranchisement/README.md

-Felony disenfranchisement project looking at NYS and Florida
+Felony disenfranchisement project looking at NYS

 For access to the raw data, please contact the author at kevin.morris@nyu.edu.